Characterizing the Expressivity of Fixed-Precision Transformer Language Models: Transformers

+\begin{restatable}{reLemma}{sumpos} $\pfo$ can simulate a sum of non-negative fixed-precision floating-point numbers. \end{restatable} \begin{proof} Since $\nnfpnset$ is finite, there exists a finite set of possible sums.
+Moreover, because all values are non-negative, for each such sum there are only finitely many combinations of input values that yield it.
+Each combination can be characterized using the threshold-counting quantifiers introduced in \cref{prop:count}: Too many positive entries lead to overflow, while $0$'s do not affect the sum.
+Taking a finite disjunction over all such combinations defines a $\pfo$ formula that holds exactly when the prefix sum equals a given value. \end{proof}

-where $\val\in\fpnset^{\dimension\times (\length+1)}$ is the value matrix, which may include both positive and negative values, so we cannot apply the previous approach directly.
+The second summation occurs in the computation of attention outputs (\cref{eq:attention}).
+The value matrix $\val\in\fpnset^{\dimension\times (\length+1)}$ may include both positive and negative values, so we cannot apply the previous approach directly.
 However, as pointed out by \citet{NEURIPS2023_a48e5877}: \begin{restatable}{reProposition}{attentionspan} Under fixed precision, there exists an upper limit on the number of non-zero entries in the output of a $\softmax$ function.
-We refer to the upper bound as the \emph{maximum attention span} $\nmax$. \end{restatable} \begin{proof} This upper bound is given by:
+We refer to the upper bound as the \emph{maximum attention span} $\nmax$.\looseness=-1 \end{restatable} \begin{proof} This upper bound is given by:

 where $\lfloor\cdot\rfloor$ is the floor function. \end{proof} Consequently, the number of nonzero attention weights is bounded.
 It follows that \cref{eq:attention} computes the sum over a bounded number of terms, which can be simulated by $\pfo$: \begin{restatable}{reLemma}{sumbound} $\pfo$ can simulate a sum of a bounded number of fixed-precision floating-point numbers. \end{restatable} \begin{proof} Since the number of summands is bounded, we can enumerate all possible combinations of inputs.
 This behavior can be simulated using the threshold counting quantifiers introduced in \cref{prop:count}. \end{proof}